frasertweedale/talks/20150324-bfpg-haskell-ffi/talk.rst

 - ``c2hs`` examples

-- Role call of other tools
+- Overview of other tools

 - You can write a binding now!